Fjelldal

-Fjelldal is a village in Tjeldsund Municipality in Troms og Finnmark county, Norway.
+Fjelldal is a village in Tjeldsund Municipality in Troms county, Norway.
 The village is located on the eastern bank of the Tjeldsundet strait in the northeastern part of the municipality.
 The village is located about halfway between the villages of Ramsund and Evenskjer.
 The town of Harstad is located about 45 km north of Fjelldal, and Harstad/Narvik Airport, Evenes is reachable by a 15-minute car drive to the southeast.
+Fjelldal Chapel is located in this village.